DanielAzeez/Linux-Administration-Automation-Challenge/documentation/linux_server_documentation.md

 ---

-> ✅ Both servers were configured using these steps. `admin-vm` manages `target-vm` via secure key-based SSH.
+My servers were configured using these steps. `admin-vm` manages `target-vm` via secure key-based SSH.
 ```